-Marona Tanner Looks Super Hot In A Tight, Backless Mini Dress
+Marona Tanner Looks Super Hot In A Tight Backless Mini Dress

 “So, so, so beautiful!
 I am obsessed.
 This dress is immaculate on you!” a third follower wrote.

 Marona often wows her followers with her stylish, sexy, and elegant pictures.
-As The Inquisitr pointed out, she uploaded a pic on August 15 in which she rocked a revealing, sequined outfit.
+As The Inquisitr reported, she uploaded a pic on August 15 in which she rocked a revealing sequined outfit.